awesomeeng/zephjs/README.md

 #### Step 4 - Run a Server

-If you dont have a Web Server installed, dont sweat it.
+If you don't have a Web Server installed, don't sweat it.
 ZephJS's command line tool has you covered.

 ```
 zeph serve